Cavadonga galleon

 The Capture of the Nuestra Señora de Covadonga

 While the Covadonga made its way across the Pacific, on June 30th, off the coast of Cape Espiritu Santo in the Philippines, its crew spied a sail in the distance.
-The approaching ship was none other than the HMS Centurion.
+The approaching ship was none other than the HMS Centurion!

-Despite the crew of the Centurion having been ravaged by disease after more than three years of campaigning in the Pacific, the Spanish Galleon was no match for the superior gunnery and handling of the British warship, and after a battle lasting 90 minutes, during which the Spanish ship was shot through with cannonballs and its decks sprayed with grapeshot, the galleon struck its colors and surrendered to the Centurion.
+Despite the crew of the Centurion having been ravaged by disease after more than three years of campaigning in the Pacific, the Spanish Galleon was no match for the superior gunnery and handling of the British warship, and after a battle lasting 90 minutes, during which the Spanish ship was shot through with cannonballs and its decks raked with grapeshot, the galleon struck its colors and surrendered to the Centurion.
 On the Centurion only three men died and 17 had been wounded.
 On the Covadonga, the grim figures were 67 dead and 84 wounded.

 The charts captured with the ship added many islands (and phantom islands) to the British knowledge of the Pacific, including the so-called Anson Archipelago.

-Anson sailed with the captured Covadonga to Canton, China and after several months making repairs, acquiring supplies and selling off the Spanish ship, he set sail for home in December 1743.
-After several stops along the way to pick up additional supplies and crewmembers, he finally arrived back in England on June 15th 1744.
+Anson sailed with the captured Covadonga to Canton, China and after several months making repairs, acquiring supplies and selling off the Spanish ship and cargo (except the silver and gold), he set sail for home in December 1743.
+Some of the merchandise sold with the ship likely included livestock, agricultural products, furniture, artwork and other manufactured goods made in Europe and the New World.

 Of the original crewmembers of Anson’s squadron, including the survivors of the ships that got separated, only 500 survived out of 1,854 officers, sailors and marines.
 Of Anson’s own remaining forces from the Centurion, Gloucester, Tyral and the Anna, only 188 original crew members out of around 1,000 were alive by the time they returned home.